Ariiiane/InGame-Emporium-soen341project2022/README.md

 1. Requires to have an email and password to login.
 3. Upon successful login, the customer will be able to:
      - Browse through the catalogue
-     - Add items to their cart
+     - Add items to their cart or to their list
      - Purchase or do payment
 4. The address of the customer is required to enable the requested ordered items to be delivered.